LQR471814/x.sjsu-plan-lean/README.md

 Here, there are multiple ways you can fulfill the pre-requisites for this class, and in particular, these ways involve the checking
     the grade of the class involved!
-In most cases you can re-use the logic for checking pre-requisites, but not in this particular case, which often means that you must restructure your program to be more flexible.
+In most cases the logic for checking pre-requisites is the same, but not always.
+This means that attempting to structure your program around a few common patterns will almost certainly lead to edge cases in which the human must get involved.

-Or something like:
+Here is another example:

 > You must fulfill 9 units of upper-division general-ed courses
 > ...
 These are: UD 2 or 5, UD 3, and UD 4. ...
 Students must